Sammy Hagar Top 10 Album Covers

 # 8 – Musical Chairs

-always stood out because of the ambiguous futuristic nature of the art.
-The design of the cover was created by the legendary Storm Thorgerson who had founded the company Hipgnosis which became one of the most famous graphic art company in the world.
+Musical Chairs was Sammy Hagar’s follow-up to his breakthrough album Red.
+The cover of Musical Chairs always stood out because of the ambiguous futuristic nature of the art.
+The design of the cover was created by the legendary Storm Thorgerson who had founded the company Hipgnosis which became one of the most famous graphic art companies in the world.

 Storm Thorgerson and Hipgnosis were responsible for creating some of classic rock’s most iconic album covers.
-They included the covers for many of Pinks Floyd’s spectacular albums such as Dark Side Of The Moon, Wish You Were Here and just about every other album Pink Floyd released between 1969 and 2011.
-Storm also did the majority of the Led Zeppelin catalog and hundreds of other covers form so many legendary rock bands and artists.
+They included the covers for many of Pinks Floyd’s spectacular albums such as Dark Side Of The Moon, Wish You Were Here, and just about every other album Pink Floyd released between 1969 and 2011.
+Storm also did the majority of the Led Zeppelin catalog and hundreds of other covers from so many legendary rock bands and artists.

 ( Released October 1977)